Meet our team

 Yuma – Founder

 As a licensed sake sommelier and Japanese food enthusiast, Yuma started Ninja Food Tours in Tokyo after traveling across the US, Europe, and Asia in 2017.
+He also opened his own sake themed-restaurant in 2019 to pursue his passion further.
 He spends a lot of time trying new restaurants and bars in Tokyo.
 Yuma is from Gifu, the central part of Japan where the famous mountain farmhouses are located in Takayama.

 Best bite: Omakase at Mantenzushi